UdK-VPT/BuildingSystems/BuildingSystems/Resources/Scripts/WeatherDataConverter/README.md

 # Generation of netcdf weather data files

-In order to generate weather data files that are compatible with the `WeatherDataNetcdf` and `Ambient` components of the BuildingSystems library, you can use the MeteonormFile.py Python 2.7 script.
+In order to generate weather data files that are compatible with the `WeatherDataNetcdf` and `Ambience` components of the BuildingSystems library, you can use the MeteonormFile.py Python 2.7 script.

 ### Requirements:
 - Python 2.7